 Class I Honours 70 - 100 The candidate shows excellent problem-solving skills and excellent knowledge of the material over a wide range of topics, and is able to use that knowledge innovatively and/or in unfamiliar contexts.
 Class II(i) Honours 60 - 69 The candidate shows good or very good problem-solving skills, and good or very good knowledge of much of the material over a wide range of topics.
 Class II(ii) Honours 50 - 59 The candidate shows basic problem-solving skills and adequate knowledge of most of the material.
 Class III Honours 40 - 49 The candidate shows reasonable understanding of at least part of the basic material and some problem solving skills.
 Although there may be a few good answers, the majority of answers will contain errors in calculations and/or show incomplete understanding of the topics.
 Pass 30 - 39 The candidate shows some limited grasp of basic material over a restricted range of topics, but with large gaps in understanding.
 There need not be any good quality answers, but there will be indications of some competence.

-The candidate shows inadequate grasp of the basic material.
-The work is likely to show major misunderstanding and confusion, and/or inaccurate calculations; the answers to most of the questions attempted are likely to be fragmentary only. answers to most of the questions attempted are likely to be fragmentary only.
+Fail 0 - 29 The candidate shows inadequate grasp of the basic material.
+The work is likely to show major misunderstanding and confusion, and/or inaccurate calculations; the answers to most of the questions attempted are likely to be fragmentary only.